djaus2/linksprite.bargraph.rpipico/README.md

 -[Schematics](https://s3.amazonaws.com/linksprite/LinkerKit/LED+Bar.pdf)

+## About

+As part of the [Softa-ta](https://github.com/djaus2/Soft-ata) suite, there is a discussion of a Bargraph built from a discrete bargraph display and a 74HC595 shift register, plus current limiting resistors.
+This only required serail transmission of data thus minimizing the number of Pico pins required.
+There is also a [Grove Bargraph](https://wiki.seeedstudio.com/Grove-LED_Bar/) available from Seeed Studio that also could have been used also only requiring a serial transmission of data to it.

-I purchased a LinkSprite Bargraph quite cheaply from Jaycar in Australia [linker-led-bar-for-arduino-XC4568](https://www.jaycar.com.au/linker-led-bar-for-arduino/p/XC4568) as it was on significant discount (as of 10/09/24).
+Recently I purchased a LinkSprite Bargraph quite cheaply from Jaycar in Australia [linker-led-bar-for-arduino-XC4568](https://www.jaycar.com.au/linker-led-bar-for-arduino/p/XC4568) as it was on significant discount (as of 10/09/24).
 It is a 10 segment LED bar graph.
+This uses the [MY9221](http://www.my-semi.com/file/MY9221_BF_0.7.pdf) as does the Grove device.
 Data is serially clocked in, thus requiring only 2 pins, data and clock.
 I used the Grove RPi Pico Shield to make the connections easier.
 The third socket at the bottom of the shield was used using GPIO pins 16 (data) and 17 (clock).